gudrob/godot-ai-rpg/README.md

 ### LLaMA Models
 https://huggingface.co/TheBloke/WizardLM-7B-uncensored-GGUF
-WizardLM-7B-uncensored.Q4_K_M.gguf has been working fine for me on both Windows and MacOS
+WizardLM-7B-uncensored.Q4_K_M.gguf has proven to work on both Windows and MacOS for this project

 ### Installation